muhyun/dqn_banana_navigation/README.md

 ### Project Detail

 * PyTorch is used as deep learning framework for defining DQN.
+If we are curious about the theory of DQN used in this project, please refer to [Report](./Report.pdf)
 * Unity is used as an RL environment and its detail is as below.
   * One agent is configured with the name of "BananaBrain", and the size of its action spaces is 4.
   * The size of a states is 37 dimension, and it is not fixel based.